-Figures 10 and 11 show the effect of the confidence threshold on the coverage and accuracy of the predictor.
+Figures 11 and 12 show the effect of the confidence threshold on the coverage and accuracy of the predictor.
 Coverage is computed as the percentage of L2-miss address loads executed in runahead mode whose values are predicted by the AVD predictor.
 Accuracy is the percentage of predictions where the predicted value is the same as the actual value.
 With a confidence threshold of two, about 30% of the L2-miss address loads are predicted and about one half of the predictions are correct, on average.
 We found that incorrect predictions are not necessarily harmful for performance.
 Since runahead mode does not have any correctness requirements, incorrect predictions do not result in any recovery overhead.
 In some cases, even though the predicted AVD is not exactly correct, it is close enough to the correct AVD that it leads to the pre-execution of dependent instructions that generate cache misses that are later needed by correct execution.
-Thus, a more relevant metric for the goodness of the AVD predictor is the improvement in the memory-level parallelism [8, 3].
-Table 4 shows the increase in memory-level parallelism achieved with a 16entry AVD predictor by showing the average number of useful L2 cache misses generated in a runahead period with and without AVD prediction.
+Thus, a more relevant metric for the goodness of the AVD predictor is the improvement in the memory-level parallelism [15, 8].
+Table 4 provides insight into the performance improvement of AVD prediction by showing the increase in memory-level parallelism achieved with and without a 16-entry AVD predictor.
+We define the memory-level parallelism in a runahead period as the number of useful L2 cache misses generated in a runahead period.
+With AVD prediction, the average number of L2 cache misses parallelized in a runahead period increases from 2.44 to 3.27.
 Note that benchmarks that show large increases in the average number of useful L2 misses with an AVD predictor also show large increases in performance.